-Cross Reference: 404 Employee Condu uct and Appearance Approved Decen nber, 1995_Reviewed October 2021 Revised
+Cross Reference: 404 Employee Conduct and Appearance

 SUBSTANCE-FREE WORKPLACE NOTICE TO EMPLOYEES

 EMPLOYEES ARE HEREBY NOTIFIED it is a violation of the Substance-Free Workplace policy for an employee to unlawfully manufacture, distribute, dispense, possess, use, or be under the influence of in the workplace any narcotic drug, hallucinogenic drug, amphetamine, barbituate, marijuana or any other controlled substance or alcohol, as defined in Schedules I through V of section 202 of the Controlled Substances Act (21 U.S.C.
 812) and as further defined by regulation at 21 C.F.R.
 1300.11 through 1300.15 and Iowa Code Chapter 124.